iotlearner0level/INA219-sensor/README.md

 * Speed of sending data may be varied
 * Incoming data is plotted on a graph
 * Data is also displayed on an html table on the fly
+## Debugging

+* Most of the web browsers already have necessary tools required which can be accessed via Right Click>Inspect menu or F9
+* FSBrowser example includes embedded editor in the ESP Webserver itself.
+To access, goto http://ina219-webserver.local/edit
+* Edit the html/java script in the browser or the esp editor.
+Modifications can also be done inside the browser itself, in the Console.
+* Editing arduino requires more effort, as the code needs to be compiled

 ## Description